ItziarI/SupportingMaterial-for-the-guide/README.md

-# SupportingMaterial-for-the-guide
+# Supporting Material
-Supporting material for a guide to test evidence of association between a Polygenic Risk Score and a trait
+The repository contains supporting material for a guide to test evidence of association between a Polygenic Risk Score and a trait.

+There are:
+* Buildup functions in R (Funtions.R)
+* Working examples, with the corresponding code (Rmd files)
+ * Data set for the working examples (csv files)